DIKU-EDU/kudos/docs/advanced-synchronization.rst

 Exercises
 ---------

 1. Suppose you need to implement periodic wake-ups for threads.
-For ex- ample threads can go to sleep and then they are waked up every time a timer interrupt occurs.
+For example, threads can go to sleep and then they are waked up every time a timer interrupt occurs.
 In this case a resource spinlock is not needed to use the sleep queue.
    Why can the functions ``sleepq_add``, ``sleepq_wake`` and ``sleepq_wake_all``